 Joe Fleming explains how stress hinders progress in the gym and what you can do about it.

 These days, most adults (and many kids and teenagers, frankly) are walking around in a state of chronic stress.
-Between working long hours and being constantly plugged into social media, cortisol levels are high, and people are in fight-or-flight state more often than not.
+Between working long hours and being always plugged into social media, cortisol levels are high, and people are in a fight-or-flight state more often than not.

-Stress has a negative effect on several aspects of one's health, from increasing your risk of conditions like heart disease and cancer to impeding your cognitive abilities and hindering your ability to focus and be productive at work.
+Stress harms several aspects of one's health, from increasing your risk of conditions like heart disease and cancer to impeding your cognitive abilities and hindering your ability to focus and be productive at work.

 Chronic, long-term stress can also make it harder for you to lose weight and see results from your workouts.

-This may seem like a trivial issue compared to the other negative effects of stress but remember that exercise is a key player in reducing body fat.
+This may seem like a trivial issue compared to the other adverse effects of stress but remember that exercise is a critical player in reducing body fat.
 Why does this matter?
 Well, being overweight or obese also increases your risk of developing many of the illnesses brought on by stress.

 Limiting your stress helps you control multiple variables when it comes to preventing disease -- why would not you take advantage of that?

-Read on to learn more about the detrimental effects stress can have on your workouts and gym progress, as well as some tips on how you can combat stress and improve your health and performance in and out of the gym.
+Read on to learn more about the detrimental effects stress can have on your workouts and gym progress and tips on how you can combat stress and improve your health and performance in and out of the gym.

 Your Body on Stress